 The Chesapeake Bay tunnel is almost 30 kilometers long.
 If the tunnel continued by a straight path to the other bank, the tunnel would be half shorter.
 Maybe even more.
 But to be honest, we would not be able to build it in this day and age.
 And for sure not 55 years ago, let alone 75 years ago, when they started working on this project.

 This photo was taken just a few minutes of walk away from Chesapeake Bay Tunnel-Bridge.
 So if anyone tells you how this ruined the surrounding environment is straight out liar.
-Btw: if you are in this area during fishing season, you should definitely go fishing, I have heard great stories about this place.
+Btw: if you are in this area during the fishing season, you should go fishing, I have heard great stories about this place.

-Almost at the end of 1964, the construction was done and Chesapeake Bay Bridge-Tunnel came to life!
-Even though the construction cost almost $50 million more than was their estimate.
-They made it in time and $200 million investment was well worth it because the tunnel is still working now in 2019.
+Almost at the end of 1964, the construction was done, and Chesapeake Bay Bridge-Tunnel came to life!
+Even though the development cost nearly $50 million more than was their estimate.
+They made it in time, and $200 million investment was well worth it because the tunnel is still working now in 2019.